balena-io/docs/pages/using/env-vars.md

 You can use them to keep secrets and other sensitive values out of your code base.

-Resin provides two kinds of environment variablesL application-wide and per-device.
+Resin provides two kinds of environment variables application-wide and per-device.

 ## Application-wide Environment Variables